 Zero child-care expenses

 N.C-based entrepreneurial mogul Bill Hirsch, AIA, has demonstrated how working from home has helped manage parenting and profession more efficiently.
-Being a father of four children, child care would’ve a nightmare if he weren’t a home-based practitioner.
-Statistics from the 2011 National Association of Child Care Resource and Referral Agencies reports had revealed that the average cost of full-time care of a child stands between $4,500 to $15,000.
+Being a father of four children, childcare would have been a nightmare if he weren’t a home-based practitioner.
+Statistics from the 2011 National Association of Child Care Resource and Referral Agencies report revealed that the average cost of full-time care of a child stands between $4,500 to $15,000.
 What a save!